ninadepina/rijksmuseum-unveiled-server/README.md

 {{/each}}
 ```

-The helper that I created for this is:
+The helper (to get the correct url) that I created for this is:

 ```javascript
 sliceUrl: function (url) {